 - Monetary policies

-All countries’ central banks will implement monetary policies to either increase or decrease inflation rates.
+All countries’ central bank will implement monetary policies to either increase of decrease inflation rates.
 The bank may, for instance, lower interest rates to encourage people to borrow money.
 Borrowed dollars eventually get spent by consumers and businesses, which stimulates the economy.
 At the same time, lowering interest rates weakens the dollar, which can lead to a fall in its value